crickets-and-comb/shared/README.md

 While wrapping a single workflow for manual dispatch can be handy, you'll also want to wrap these shared workflows into a single workflow calling them in the desired order (QC/test, build, publish, test installation, deploy docs).
 See the `reference_package` `.github/workflows/CI_CD.yml` workflow for an example: https://github.com/crickets-and-comb/reference_package

+#### ATTENTION: setting `REF_TO_CHECKOUT`

+Some shared reusable workflows are meant to be called from workflows triggered by pull requests.
+A pull request from a forked repo then poses a security risk because it will run the head of the forked repo branch, which can trigger malicious actions.

+To address this, these reusable workflows (e.g. `.github/workflows/CI.yml`) offer an optional input called `REF_TO_CHECKOUT`.
+You can set this input to be the PR merge ref so it runs within the base repo instead of the forked repo.
+See the `reference_package` `.github/workflows/PR_CI_CD.yml` for an example of how to do this.

+`REF_TO_CHECKOUT` is option in case you want to run the workflow on a trigger that does not use inputs, like the `schedule` trigger.

 #### Publishing to PyPi

 Shared workflows are split into different aspects of CI/CD, but they don't cover all of them.
 Specifically, they don't cover publishing packages to PyPi.
 This is because PyPi doesn't allow trusted publishing from reusable workflows.
 See the `reference_package` `.github/workflows/CI_CD.yml` workflow for an example: https://github.com/crickets-and-comb/reference_package.
 Here we've defined publishing jobs within the same workflow that calls shared workflows to create a full CI/CD pipeline.